idhruvc/DocumentScan/README.md

 **Config.py** - This module exists to keep global variables in one place.
 Contains a few threshold values that are referenced during the program's workflow, as well as the SRC_PATH variable which will need to be set before running the program.

-Here is essentially a high-level workflow of the project:
+Here is essentially a [high-level workflow diagram](https://imgur.com/aZHMZHy) of the project.
-INSERT

 ## Requirements
 Written in Python 2.7.16